maxwnaylor/investing/commentary/introduction/investment-philosophy/my-investment-philosophy.md

 1) Have superior information to the market
 2) Think about public information in a way superior to the market

-I believe 1) is difficult to do today (though not impossible), but 2) remains a very effective way to earn above average returns.
+I believe 1) is difficult to do legally today (though not impossible), but 2) remains a very effective way to earn above average returns.